openshift-labs/learn-katacoda/ai-machine-learning/thoth-thamos/setup.md

-Before start using the Thamos let's setup the environment.
+Before we start using Thamos, let's give a couple of minutes for the environment to setup.

 Next we could go ahead and install `Thamos CLI` -